CodesAway/BEXCodeCompare/README.md

     if (:[condition]) { :[stuff] )

 BEX will ensure the parentheses and braces are balanced, and that you're not looking at commented out code.
 I like to think of it as a code friendly regular expression.
-Of coures, if you want to mix regex in your pattern, that's supported too.
+Of course, if you want to mix regex in your pattern, that's supported too.

 ### BEX Code Refactoring
 BECR uses BEX and Eclipe's JDT to parse Java code and provide parsing and refactoring functionality.
 There are examples available to show how BECR could be used.